-Jeffrey R. Stephens General Counsel and Secretary
+Jeffrey R. Stephens General Counsel and Corporate Secretary

-June 5, 2009 Salt Lake City, Utah
+June 3, 2011 Salt Lake City, Utah

-PROXY - - SECURITY NATIONAL FINANCIAL CORPORATION - PROXY THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS CLASS C COMMON STOCK
+PROXY - SECURITY NATIONAL FINANCIAL CORPORATION - PROXY

+THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS CLASS C COMMON STOCK

-The undersigned Class C common stockholder of Security National Financial Corporation (the "Company") acknowledges receipt of the Notice of Annual Meeting of the Stockholders to be held on Friday, July 10, 2009, at Valley Center Towers, 5373 South Green Street, Conference Room 105, Salt Lake City, Utah, at 10:00 a.m., Mountain Daylight Time, and hereby appoints Messrs.
+The undersigned Class C common stockholder of Security National Financial Corporation (the "Company") acknowledges receipt of the Notice of Annual Meeting of the Stockholders to be held on Friday, July 8, 2011, at Valley Center Towers, 5373 South Green Street, Conference Room 105, Salt Lake City, Utah, at 10:00 a.m., Mountain Daylight Time, and hereby appoints Messrs.
 George R. Quist, Scott M. Quist, and Jeffrey R. Stephens, or any of them, each with full power of substitution, as attorneys and proxies to vote all the shares of the undersigned at said Annual Meeting of Stockholders and at all adjournments or postponements thereof, hereby ratify and confirm all that said attorneys and proxies may do or cause to be done by virtue hereof.
-The abovenamed attorneys and proxies are instructed to vote all of the undersigned's shares as follows:
+The abovenamed attorneys are instructed to vote all of the undersigned's shares as follows:

-name ed attorneys and proxies are instructed to vote all of the undersigned's shares as follows: 1.
-To elect five of the seven directors to be voted upon by Class A and Class C common stockholders together [ ] FOR all nominees listed below (except as marked to the contrary below) [ ] WITHHOLD AUTHORITY to vote for all nominees listed below (INS TRUCTION: to withhold authority to vote for any individual nominee, strike a line through that nominee's name in the list below.)
-Charles L. Crittenden, Robert G. Hunter, M.D., Scott M. Quist George R. Quist and Norman G. Wilbur 2.
-To amend the Company's Stock Option Plan to authorize an additional 500,000 shares of Class A common stock and an additional 1,000,000 shares of Class C common stock to be made available for issuance thereunder [ ] FOR [ ] AGAINST 3.
-To ratify the appointment of Hansen, Barnett & Maxwell, P.C. as the Company's independent registered public accountants for the fiscal year ending December 31, 2009 [ ] FOR [ ] AGAINST 4.
-To transact such other business as may properly come before the meeting or any adjournment thereof NO S PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
-IF DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR THE NOMINEES LISTED IN PROPOSAL 1 ABOVE AND FOR POSALS 2, 3 and 4.
-Date d, 2009 Signa ature of Stockholder Signa ature of Stockholder other Please sign your name exactly as it appears on your share certificate.
+1. To elect five of the seven directors to be voted upon by Class A and Class C common stockholders together [] FOR all nominees listed below (except as marked to the contrary below) [] WITHHOLD AUTHORITY to vote for all nominees listed below (INS TRUCTION: to withhold authority to vote for any individual nominee, strike a line through that nominee's name in the list below.)
+J. Lynn Beckstead, Jr., Charles L. Crittenden, Robert G. Hunter, M.D., H. Craig Moody and George R. Quist 2.
+To amend the Company's Stock Option Plan to authorize an additional 500,000 shares of Class A common stock to be made available for issuance under the plan, of which up to 100,000 Class A common shares could be issued as up to 1,000,000 shares of Class C common stock [] FOR [] AGAINST 3.
+To ratify the appointment of Hansen, Barnett & Maxwell, P.C. as the Company's independent registered public accountants for the fiscal year ending December 31, 2011 [] FOR [] AGAINST 4.
+To transact such other business as may properly come before the meeting or any adjournment thereof NO I S PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
+IF DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR THE NOMINEES LISTED IN PROPOSAL 1 ABOVE AND FOR PROPOSALS and 4.
+Date d, 2011 Signa ature of Stockholder Signa ature of Stockholder fiduc Please sign your name exactly as it appears on your share certificate.
 If shares are held jointly, each holder should sign.
-Executors, trustees, and reduciaries should so indicate when signing.
+Executors, trustees, and other iaries should so indicate when signing.
 Please sign, date, and return this Proxy Card immediately.
-NOT TE: Securities dealers or other representatives please state the number of shares voted by this Proxy.
+NOT E: Securities dealers or other representatives please state the number of shares voted by this Proxy.

-PROXY - - SECURITY NATIONAL FINANCIAL CORPORATION - PROXY THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS CLASS A COMMON STOCK
+PROXY - SECURITY NATIONAL FINANCIAL CORPORATION - PROXY

+THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS CLASS A COMMON STOCK